ZhgChg.Li

 case .changed:

-//Calculate the gesture sliding position corresponding to the animation completion percentage 0~1
+// Calculate gesture movement corresponding to animation completion percentage 0~1

 let translation = sender.translation(in: interactiveView)